 TALKS AND DISPLAYS

-- Bradford’s annual and always wonderful Peace Fair in November
+- Bradford’s magnificent Peace Fair in November and a Peace Fair Extra in July.

-We are very grateful for the support of the following grant funders for their support of our work over the past year: The Tudor Trust, The Brelms Trust, Allen Lane Foundation, Bradford Council (Controlling Migration Fund) and Evan Cornish Foundation, as well as a number of generous individual donations.
-The most touching was a cheque soon after Christmas from the 10-year-old son of a supporter, who ran a canal-side stall on New Year’s Day to raise funds for BCoS, as part of a school project!
+We are very grateful to the following grant funders for their support of our work over the past year: Big Lottery Awards for All; Scurrah Wainwright Charity; The Brelms Trust, Allen Lane Foundation and Bradford Council (Controlling Migration Fund), as well as a number of generous individual donations.

 TRUSTEES for the year: